dowjones/factiva-analytics-python/docs/source/concepts/auth.rst

     ar = ArticleRetrieval(oauth_user=ou)
     ...

-When using ENV variables, the above snippet becomes shorter.
+When using ENV variables, the above snippet requires only the constructor call from the parent class, in this case `ArticleRetrieval()`.

 .. code-block:: python

-    from factiva.analytics import SrticleRetrieval
+    from factiva.analytics import ArticleRetrieval
     ar = ArticleRetrieval()